Art intervention: Concomitant, 1983

-Since 1983 Eberhard Bosslet is doing site-specific outdoor intervention: so-called "Re/formations and side effects" at the Canary Islands.
+Since 1983 Eberhard Bosslet has performed site-specific outdoor intervention, so-called "Re/formations and side effects", in the Canary Islands.

-The black sheep, 1994
+Black Sheep, 1994

-In 1994, Damien Hirst curated the show, Some Went Mad, Some Ran Away, at the Serpentine Gallery in London, where he exhibited Away from the Flock (a sheep in a tank).
-An artist poured black ink into it, and was subsequently prosecuted, at Hirst's wish.
-The artist's defence was that he thought Hirst would benefit from the publicity and one critic (Tony Parsons) said the artist's action proved that what Damien Hirst does is art.
+In 1994, Damien Hirst curated the show Some Went Mad, Some Ran Away at the Serpentine Gallery in London, including his artwork Away from the Flock a disembowelled sheep in a tank of formaldehyde.
+In an interview, Hirst said that he did not mind what people thought of his work "so long as they get involved".
+The next day artist Mark Bridger removed the top of the artwork's tank and poured black ink into it, changed the title to Black Sheep and handed his business card to gallery staff.

+Bridger was subsequently prosecuted, at Hirst's wish.
+The artist's defence was that he thought Hirst would benefit from the publicity and critic Tony Parsons said the artist's action proved that what Damien Hirst does is art.
 The exhibit was restored at a cost of £1000.

 Two men jump naked into Tracey's bed, 1999

-A notable case of an unauthorised intervention—which did no damage, yet was still liable for prosecution—occurred at 12.58 p.m. on October 25, 1999, when two artists, Yuan Chai and Jian Jun Xi, jumped on Tracey Emin's installation My Bed, in the Turner Prize at Tate Britain, wearing only underwear.
+A notable case of an unauthorised intervention—which did no damage, yet was still liable for prosecution—occurred at 12.58 p.m. on 25 October 1999, when two artists, Yuan Chai and Jian Jun Xi, jumped on Tracey Emin's installation My Bed, in the Turner Prize at Tate Britain, wearing only underwear.
 They called their performance Two Naked Men Jump Into Tracey's Bed.
 They were arrested for their action, but no charges were pressed.
 Chai had written, among other things, the words "ANTI STUCKISM" on his bare back.
 They said they were "improving" Emin's work, because they thought it had not gone far enough, and opposed the Stuckists, who are anti-performance art.

-Banksy, c.2000
+Banksy, c.2000 – 2023

 "Banksy" is the operating name of one of the best-known interventionists in the UK.
 He has carried out many graffiti stencillings, usually with a specific message or comment.
 He has also infiltrated his own artwork into museums, where they have remained for varying amounts of time before being removed.
 In May 2005, for example, he hung his own version of a primitive cave painting, showing a human hunting with a shopping trolley, in the British Museum.
 He is now one of the most sought-after artists.
 His work now commands millions of dollars in the auction houses of Britain and America.